Freddie Blassie: NWA Los Angeles (1952–1953)

-Georgia (1953–1960)
+Georgia Championship Wrestling (1953–1960)

-In 1953, he worked in the Atlanta, territory for Paul Jones (the wrestler of the 1930s, not the wrestler/manager of the 1980s).
+In 1953, he worked in the Atlanta-based Georgia Championship Wrestling territory for Paul Jones (the wrestler of the 1930s, not the wrestler/manager of the 1980s).
 While there, he won the NWA Georgia Southern Heavyweight Championship, the holder of which was generally first in line to challenge the NWA World Heavyweight Champion whenever he passed through the territory.
 It was also during this period of his career when he dropped his babyface gimmick and became a full-fledged heel.
 The fans consistently booed him because he was considered a "Yankee".
 He also bleached his hair at this time, as many of the other stars of the era did, such as Gorgeous George, Johnny Valentine, and "Nature Boy" Buddy Rogers.
 He was often billed as "The Vampire" during this time for biting his opponents and filing his teeth during interviews and promos.